 44.5 The general policy already enunciated by Shoghi Effendi in The World Order of Bahá’u’lláh, pages 63–67, should be scrupulously upheld by the

 friends.
 However, as the Faith emerges from obscurity, the application of certain aspects of this policy will require the clarification of the House of Justice.
 With the passage of time, practices in the political realm will definitely undergo the profound changes anticipated in the Bahá’í writings.
-As a consequence, what we understand now of the policy of noninvolvement in politics will also undergo a change; but as Shoghi Effendi has written, this instruction, “at the present stage of the evolution of our Faith, should be increasingly emphasized, irrespective of its application to the East or to the West.”
+As a consequence, what we understand now of the policy of non-involvement in politics will also undergo a change; but as Shoghi Effendi has written, this instruction, “at the present stage of the evolution of our Faith, should be increasingly emphasized, irrespective of its application to the East or to the West.”

-44.6 In view of the necessity of the Bahá’í community to relate to governments, whether for reasons of defending its persecuted members or of responding to opportunities to be of service, a correct understanding of what is legitimate Bahá’í action in the face of the policy of noninterference with government affairs is bound to be difficult to achieve on the part of individual friends.
+44.6 In view of the necessity of the Bahá’í community to relate to governments, whether for reasons of defending its persecuted members or of responding to opportunities to be of service, a correct understanding of what is legitimate Bahá’í action in the face of the policy of non-interference with government affairs is bound to be difficult to achieve on the part of individual friends.
 The force of circumstances, operating internally and externally, is pressing the Bahá’í community into certain relationships with governments.
 Hence, it is important that decisions as to the conduct of such relationships be made by authorized institutions of the Faith and not by individuals.
 In matters of this kind, given the utter complexity of human affairs with which the Bahá’í community must increasingly cope both spiritually and practically, individual judgment is not sufficient.

 44.7 The support of passage of the Genocide Convention in the United States Senate, referred to in your letter, is a case in point.
 The particular circumstances which influenced the National Spiritual Assembly’s involvement in the matter were delicate and compelling.
 There may be other situations in which significant questions being considered by a government are so intimately related to fundamental principles of our Faith, and the conditions are such, that the maintenance of strict neutrality on the part of the Bahá’í community would not be in the best interests of either the Faith or society.
 Awareness of this probability should, however, not cause the friends to go at a tangent and take such sensitive matters into their own hands.
 In any such situation the National Spiritual Assembly must weigh carefully the consequences, pro and con, of any contemplated action and carry out its decision, preferably with the foreknowledge and consent of the House of Justice.
 The friends must learn to appreciate this new situation, to acquiesce in the prerogative of their elected institutions to decide on questions involv-